ByronVelasco/SortingAlgorithms/7 ComplexityMachine/README.md

 - A set of sizes of lists is defined in the variable `sizes`.
 - For each size, the sorting operation is repeated `reps` times to compute an **average execution time**.
 This reduces the impact of random system processes affecting timing.
-- The algorithms to be tested are listed in `algorithms`.
+- The algorithms to be tested are listed in `algorithm`.
 - The input configurations (e.g., ascending, descending, and random lists) are stored in `scenarios`.

 The execution times are stored in a list called `total_times`, where each entry corresponds to the average time for a specific size and scenario.